Du-par's: Overview

 Du-par's expanded in 2009 to include several locations from the bankrupt Bakers Square chain.
-One of them, Du-Par's in Oxnard, closed in August 2012.
+One of them, Du-Par's in Oxnard, eventually closed in August 2012.

 Another was in San Diego's Midway district.
 It closed in September 2015 and reopened in the Gaslamp Quarter in August 2016.
-That location closed in February 2017.
+That location then closed in February 2017.

-In 2014, it was announced that Du-par's was taking over a former Hamburger Hamlet in Pasadena.

 In 2010, Du-par's expanded for the first time outside California by opening a restaurant-bakery in the Golden Gate Casino in Las Vegas, Nevada.
 A second Las Vegas-area location was opened in the Suncoast Hotel and Casino in April 2016.
 The Du-par's Restaurant & Bakery inside the Golden Gate Casino closed for financial reasons on February 7, 2017.
 In March 2017, Boyd Gaming, the owners of the Suncoast Hotel and Casino, signed a licensing agreement to assume management of the Du-par's restaurant in their casino while retaining the Du-par's name and recipes.

+When Naylor bought a Hamburger Hamlet in Bethesda, Maryland, in 2012, he rebranded it as "Du-par's Hamburger Hamlet", bringing the chain to the East Coast; that location however closed for good in 2013.
+Du-par's then took over a former Hamburger Hamlet in Pasadena, California, in 2014.

 In May 2015, a new location was opened in Encino; it closed in November 2016.

 The Studio City location closed on December 31, 2017.

-The chain was purchased by former manager Frances Tario in 2018.
-The Pasadena location closed in 2020 as a result of the COVID-19 pandemic.

-In July 2020, the struggling Farmers Market restaurant started carhop service to increase business during the ongoing COVID-19 pandemic, after trying the idea of selling pancake batter for pick-up orders in April 2020 when the governor of California forbade dining inside restaurants.
+The chain was then purchased by former manager Frances Tario in 2018.
+As a result of the COVID-19 pandemic in 2020, the struggling Farmers Market restaurant started carhop service to increase business after trying the idea of selling pancake batter for pick-up orders when the California governor Gavin Newsom forbade dining inside restaurants.
+Meanwhile, the Pasadena location was forced to close as a result of the pandemic, leaving only the Farmers Market restaurant and the one at Las Vegas' Suncoast Hotel and Casino.

-As of March 2023, the company operates 2 locations in California, and Nevada.

 Media

+Filmmaker David Lynch and author Mark Frost started conceiving their cult tv show Twin Peaks while having lunch at Du-Par's on Ventura blvd.
+A similar diner, called Double R, featured prominently throughout the series.

 Du-par's was featured in the Amazon Studios show Bosch.
 Main characters, including Harry Bosch and Eleanor Wish, dined at Du-par's during pivotal moments in Season 4.

+In Michael Connelly's 2011 legal thriller The Fifth Witness, protagonist Michael "Mickey" Haller states that he and his fourteen-year-old daughter regularly ate at the Du-par’s in Studio City.